frc461/swerve-2023/README.md

       *1c. max speed/angular velocity, deadband*

   2. subsystems/SwerveModule.java (defined by a motor/angle controller/encoder, its ID/port, PID, etc.)

+      IMPORTANT:   *CTREConfigs is required.
+Copy and paste from Rowdy23.*

       2a. defines a module as a motor & angle controller with corresponding IDs and connected to the same unit

       2c. configures its ID, PID, and offsets (from Constants.java)